fs-webdev/fs-components/README.md

 fs-modules
 =============

-JavaScript and Angular modules that work in conjunction with fs-styles
+JavaScript and Angular modules that work in conjunction with [fs-webdev/fs-styles](https://github.com/fs-webdev/fs-styles) for the FamilySearch.org website.

 ## Why JavaScript Modules